-- the chair of the Company (or of Group's subsidiaries with strategic importance), when he/she is granted management powers or powers relating to the development of corporate strategies; - directors who hold management powers and/or executive positions in the Company (or in Group's subsidiaries having strategic importance) or in the parent company, when the position also concerns the Company.
+- the chairman of the Company (or of Group's subsidiaries with strategic importance), when he/she is granted management powers or powers relating to the development of corporate strategies; - directors who hold management powers and/or executive positions in the Company (or in Group's subsidiaries having strategic importance) or in the parent company, when the position also concerns the Company.

-Directors who do not fall under any of the abovementioned categories are qualified as non-executive.
+Directors who do not fall under any of the above-mentioned categories are qualified as non-executive.

-According to the analysis carried out by the board of directors - lastly, in May 2022 - with the exception of the chief executive officer/general manager, all of the other members of the same board of directors (Michele Crisostomo, Cesare Calari, Costanza Esclapon de Villeneuve, Samuel Leupold, Alberto Marchi, Mariana Mazzucato, Mirella Pellegrini and Anna Chiara Svelto) are non-executive directors.
+According to the analysis carried out by the board of directors - lastly, in May 2023 - with the exception of the chief executive officer/general manager, all of the other members of the same board of directors (Paolo Scaroni, Johanna Arbib, Mario Corsi, Olga Cuccurullo, Dario Frigerio, Fiammetta Salmoni, Alessandra Stabilini and Alessandro Zehentner) are non-executive directors.

-The number, expertise, authority, and time availability of the non-executive directors are therefore appropriate to ensure that their judgment can have a significant influence on the decisionmaking process of the board and to ensure an effective monitoring of management.
+The number, expertise, authority, and time availability of the non-executive directors are therefore appropriate to ensure that their judgment can have a significant influence on the decision-making process of the board and to ensure an effective monitoring of management.